 If there's going to be a hearing, it is customarily held in front of the judge.
 However, at least one state, Massachusetts, requires the hearing on the medical malpractice offer of proof to be held in front of a tribunal consisting of the judge, a licensed physician who specializes in the same area of medicine as the defendant, and a licensed attorney.
 The three members of the tribunal will then jointly issue a decision after the hearing accepting or rejecting the plaintiff's offer of proof.

 If the Certificate of Merit or offer of proof is rejected, the plaintiff's remedy varies from state to state.
 In some states, that is the end of the case, and, in order to try to go any further with the case, the plaintiff must amend the Certificate of Merit or appeal.

 In other states, the plaintiff can still proceed with the medical malpractice lawsuit, but must post a bond to cover the defendant's court costs.

-Still other states allow the plaintiff to proceed with the lawsuit as long as the plaintiff or the plaintiff’s attorney certifies that he/she tried, but failed to find a physician.
-For example, in New York (which only requires a certification by the attorney), if the attorney made three good faith attempts with separate physicians to consult with them on the case, and none of those physicians would agree to consult with the attorney, state law allows the plaintiff to proceed with the lawsuit anyway.
+Still other states allow the plaintiff to proceed with the lawsuit as long as the plaintiff or the plaintiff's attorney certifies that they tried, but failed to find a physician.
+For example, in New York (which only requires a certification by the attorney), if the attorney made three good-faith attempts with separate physicians to consult with them on the case, and none of those physicians would agree to consult with the attorney, state law allows the plaintiff to proceed with the lawsuit anyway.

 The Certificate of Merit is only one of the pitfalls in medical malpractice cases.
 If you believe that you were injured by medical malpractice, you should contact a medical malpractice lawyer as soon as possible.